Wise announces plans to go public via direct listing – TechCrunch

 The company has also expanded beyond B2C with Wise Business.
 Those accounts work a bit like regular Wise accounts, but with multiple users and additional features.
 Wise also powers cross-border transactions in third-party services, such as Monzo and N26.

 Opting for a direct listing is an interesting move.
 A few companies have chosen direct listings in the U.S., such as Spotify, Coinbase and Slack.
-It means that you’re confident there’ll be enough interests from investors as banks aren’t helping you with your introduction.
+It means that you’re confident there’ll be enough interest from investors, as banks aren’t helping you with your introduction.

-It also means that Wise doesn’t need more money as a direct listing doesn’t let you raise additional capital.
+It also means that Wise doesn’t need more money, as a direct listing doesn’t let you raise additional capital.

 Like many tech companies, Wise plans to introduce a dual-class share structure, which means that all of Wise’s existing shareholders will get more votes per share for a while.
 This is going to be an important listing for the European fintech scene and also for the British tech ecosystem.
 Now, let’s see how investors feel about Wise.